Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: Introduction

+This motivated the present work.
+We aim to eliminate the reliance on the $\varepsilon$-approximation when applying HR to GDPs with quadratic disjunctive constraints, while preserving the original algebraic structure that modern MIQCP and conic solvers can exploit.
+Concretely, we derive an exact HR for general quadratic constraints (including non-convex quadratics) that avoids fractional perspective terms and does not enlarge the continuous relaxation.
+For the convex quadratic case ($Q\succeq 0$), we re-derive an exact conic formulation based on rotated second-order cone representability, which preserves convexity and enables conic-capable solvers to recognize and exploit the resulting structure directly.
+We implement these reformulations in \texttt{Pyomo.GDP}~\cite{chenPyomoGDPEcosystemLogic2022} and evaluate their computational impact across several benchmark families.

 The remainder of the paper is structured as follows.
-Section~\ref{sec:gdp-strategies} reviews main GDP to MINLP reformulation strategies, including the Hull Reformulation and its associated numerical challenges.
-Section~\ref{sec:q-gdp} presents the details on quadratically constrained GDPs and their Hull Reformulation, and Section~\ref{sec:quadratic-hull} introduces the proposed exact Hull Reformulation approach and proves its equivalence to the standard definition of exact Hull Reformulation.
-Section~\ref{sec:convex-gdp} analyzes the implications of the proposed reformulation for convex GDPs.
-Section~\ref{sec:experiments} outlines the comprehensive computational experiments conducted to evaluate reformulation effectiveness across various benchmark problems, including randomly generated instances, a Continuously Stirred Tank Reactor (CSTR) network optimization problem, $k$-means clustering, and a constrained layout problem.
-Finally, Section~\ref{sec:conclusion} concludes the paper with a summary of key findings and suggestions for future research directions.
+Section~\ref{sec:gdp-strategies} reviews common GDP-to-MINLP reformulation strategies, including HR and the numerical issues associated with the $\varepsilon$-approximation.
+Section~\ref{sec:hr_q-gdp} introduces the class of quadratically constrained GDPs considered in this work.
+Section~\ref{sec:quadratic-hull} presents the proposed General Exact Hull Reformulation (GEHR) together with an equivalence proof.
+Section~\ref{sec:conic-gdp} derives the Conic Exact Hull Reformulation (CEHR) for convex quadratic disjunctive constraints and discusses its implications for convexity recognition.
+Section~\ref{sec:experiments} reports computational experiments on randomly generated convex and non-convex instances, a CSTR network optimization problem, $k$-means clustering, and constrained layout problems.
+Finally, Section~\ref{sec:conclusion} concludes with a summary of findings and directions for future work.